AlCastilloBa/roadcoin/README.md

 ## Technical details
 The mazes are composed of a set of line segments.
 Normally these segments will be walls, but other segment types will be available, such as "goal" and "death" line segments.
 The maze can be rotated using the keyboard, a mouse or a joystick.
 This program uses the SDL2 library, and no additional libraries or engines.
+Everithing is implemented using simple vector operations and simple mechanics equations.
 ## Current state
 Work in progress.
 The basic game physics have been implemented.
 It is minimally playable, but a lot of features are still not programmed.